5 Tips for protecting student data

 Even with national laws, district guidelines and individual school specifications in place, it can be tricky for educators to navigate the complex landscape of the tech world and protect their students.
 Here, we’ve put together five simple steps teachers can take to safeguard their students and themselves.

-2. Ensure that the edtech tools you’re using are encrypted — When you go to an educational website, make sure that the data is stored and transmitted securely, i.e. make sure the url has an ‘s’ after the http or look for the secure link icon in the URL bar.
+2. Ensure that the edtech tools you’re using are encrypted — When you go to an educational website, make sure that the data is stored and transmitted securely.
+For example, you should check that the url has an ‘s’ after the http or look for the secure link icon in the URL bar.
 With websites that contain ‘https:’, if any data were leaked or obtained by an unauthorized party, it would not be usable.
 That way you will know that any data entered in this website will be safe.
 Unfortunately, it is not so easy to tell if phone apps are encrypted.
 While Apple (iOS) enforces all apps to communicate through https, this is not necessarily guaranteed for Android apps.

 4. Be transparent with students and parents — When you’re upfront with your students and their parents, it makes it much easier in the long run to gain and keep their confidence in you.
 At the beginning of the semester, create a list of tools you’ll be using in class and make it available for parents to access.
 On this list, you should also link to each of the tool’s individual privacy policies for parents to review.

 5. Have a plan in place for mistakes — Along with providing a list of tools you’ll be using in class, let the parents know how they’ll be informed if there is any misuse or breach of personal information.
-Will you be contacting them, or will they get a letter from a district administrator or the IT department?
-You should also provide a breakdown of remedies in case of such an event, such as the student being enrolled in an identity theft protection service.
+Will you be contacting them or will they get a letter from a district administrator or the IT department?
+You should also provide a breakdown of steps that would be taken in case of such an event, such as the student being enrolled in an identity theft protection service.

 Above are just a few simple steps you can take to ensure that you’re protecting your student’s personal information.